telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/fundamentals.md

 OLAP is an acronym that stands for Online Analytical Processing.
 It allows access to data that is aggregated and organized in a multidimensional structure called a "cube".
 OLAP tools enable users to interactively perform analysis over multidimensional data.

-For detailed information on what OLAP is and the way it processes data, refer to the following articles:
+For detailed information on what OLAP is and the way it processes data, refer to:

 * [OLAP Definition, Wikipedia](http://en.wikipedia.org/wiki/Online_analytical_processing)
 * [Working with Online Analytical Processing, MSDN Knowledge Base](http://msdn.microsoft.com/en-US/library/ms175367(v=SQL.90).aspx)

 ### What Is an OLAP Cube?

 The OLAP Cube is a data-set organized in a multidimensional manner.
-Every cube has 0 or more dimensions.
+Every cube has 0 (zero) or more dimensions.
 The cube allows the performance of different operations, which answer complex analytical queries.

+The OLAP Cube introduces concepts like facts, measures, and dimensions.
+For more information on these, refer to the sections below.

-For detailed information on what an OLAP Cube is, refer to the following articles:
+For detailed information on what an OLAP Cube is, refer to:

 * [OLAP Cube, Wikipedia](http://en.wikipedia.org/wiki/OLAP_cube)
 * [Understanding OLAP Cubes, MSDN Knowledge Base](http://msdn.microsoft.com/en-us/library/aa140038%28v=office.10%29.aspx#odc_da_whatrcubes_topic2)

-The OLAP Cube introduces concepts like facts, measures, and dimensions.
-For more information on these, refer to the sections below.

 ### What Is a Fact?